awsdocs/aws-secrets-manager-docs/doc_source/manage_delete-restore-secret.md

 ```

 **Handy tip**
 If you don't know an application still uses a secret, you can create an Amazon CloudWatch alarm to alert you to any attempts to access a secret during the recovery window\.
-For more information, see [Monitoring Secret Versions Scheduled for Deletion](monitoring.md#monitoring_cloudwatch_deleted-secrets)\.
+For more information, see [Monitoring secret versions scheduled for deletion](monitoring.md#monitoring_cloudwatch_deleted-secrets)\.

 ------<a name="proc-restore-secret"></a>